Jscherbe/frontend/mcp-server/updated-plan.md

 2. **Auto-loaded (CLI + Config):** The package exposes an `npx ulu-mcp` CLI command.
 It looks for an `ulu-mcp.config.js` file at the project root.
 The user simply defines an array of library names (e.g., `providers: ['@ulu/frontend', '@ulu/frontend-vue']`).
 The CLI handles dynamic resolution and starts the server.

 ## 4. Prototyping & Testing Roadmap
-To validate this architecture before publishing the core package, we will follow these phases:
+To validate this architecture before publishing the core packages, we will follow these phases:

 1. **Phase 1: Local Sandbox (Current Repo)**
    * Format the extracted `@ulu/frontend` data into the strict "Tiered" schema (Builder, Styling, In-Depth).
    * Update the local `mcp-server/src/server.js` to implement prefixed tools (e.g., `ulu_get_snippets`).
-   * Test locally using `gemini-cli` against this sandbox server.
+   * Test locally using `gemini-cli` against this sandbox server. *(Completed)*

 2. **Phase 2: Vue Integration Prototype**
-   * Write an instruction manual (`vue-mcp-setup-instructions.md`) detailing how to replicate this extraction workflow in the `@ulu/frontend-vue` repository (parsing Vue components/composables into the Tiered schema).
+   * Duplicate the JSDoc/AST extraction scripts temporarily into the `@ulu/frontend-vue` repository for speed.
+   * Parse Vue components/composables and JS utilities into the Tiered schema.
    * Generate the Vue dataset.

 3. **Phase 3: Unified Real-World Test**